sean-yeoh/simple_spark/README.md

 SimpleSpark wraps all the common errors from the SparkPost API

-If the API is unresponsive a GatewayTimeoutExceeded will be raised
+If the API takes too long to respond (times out in Excon) a GatewayTimeoutExceeded will be raised

 Status 400 raises Exceptions::BadRequest